Peter Durack: State politics

+Federal politics

+Durack was an unsuccessful candidate for Liberal preselection at the 1969 Curtin by-election.
+He subsequently won one of the Senate seats at the 1970 Senate election, taking office on 1 July 1971.

 He was Minister for Repatriation in the Fraser government from July to October 1976, when the title of the portfolio was changed to Minister for Veterans' Affairs.
 In 1977, he was appointed Attorney-General, serving in that office until the Fraser government's defeat in 1983.
 During that time he was responsible for the passage of the Freedom of Information Act 1982; he had introduced a private member's bill on the same subject in 1972.

 He was deputy Leader of the Opposition in the Senate from 1983 to 1987, and 1990 to 1992.

 In 1992, he failed to win preselection by his party for a further term, and his political career ended in June 1993.

 The Commonwealth Law Courts Building on Victoria Avenue in Perth, Western Australia were named after Durack in 2005.

 He died in Perth on 13 July 2008.

 Publications

 Durack wrote several books, dealing with legal issues and the Mabo court case, with which he was involved during his time as Attorney-General.